Young Africa Works Summit

 Kigali, Rwanda.
 June 29, 2026

-The Young Africa Works Summit is a day-long working session focused on accelerating progress to dignified and fulfilling work for young people across Africa.
+The Young Africa Works Summit was a day-long working session focused on accelerating progress to dignified and fulfilling work for young people across Africa.

-The Summit centres the perspectives of young people and brings together policymakers, private sector leaders, financial institutions, educators, development institutions, and young entrepreneurs to examine what it will take to enable more young people to access stable and resilient livelihoods.
+The Summit centred the perspectives of young people and brought together policymakers, private sector leaders, financial institutions, educators, development institutions, and young entrepreneurs to examine what it will take to enable more young people to access stable and resilient livelihoods.

-The Foundation will share what it has learned in implementing its Young Africa Works Strategy, including what has worked, where progress has been uneven, and where structural barriers remain.
-These insights are offered as inputs into a broader conversation.
+The Foundation shared what it has learned in implementing its Young Africa Works Strategy, including what has worked, where progress has been uneven, and where structural barriers remain.
+These insights were offered as inputs into a broader conversation.

 What’s the intended outcome of the Summit?